 You can enter Canterbury in style by hiring a punt and slowly easing your way down the river Stour into the city boundaries, arriving at Westgate Towers.

-Something very exciting is happening in Margate: it’s once again becoming a popular, vibrant seaside destination.
+Something exciting is happening in Margate: it is once again becoming a popular, vibrant seaside destination.

 Find out why Kent is called ‘the Garden of England’ at Sissinghirst Estate – a sprawling area with lakes, perfectly tendered gardens, lush woodland, a restaurant and even a vegetable garden.